Tackle serious social questions

 This is a program where you’ll wrestle with pressing questions — and develop the tools to create solutions to local and global challenges.

 You’ll explore topics such as age, class, ethnicity, religion, gender, criminality, education, work, social change, and politics.
-And when you study Sociology at Waterloo, you’ll learn from leading experts committed to creating an outstanding classroom experience, ranked in the top 100 in the world.
-(Shanghai World University Rankings 2020)
+And when you study Sociology at Waterloo, you’ll learn from leading experts committed to creating an outstanding classroom experience, ranked in the top 75 in the world (Academic Rankings of World Universities 2023).

 As a sociologist, you’ll find career opportunities in a wide range of fields, including government, the financial sector, health, policy and research, law, academia, policing, and non-profit organizations.
 Want to explore them early?
 You can start by enrolling in the co-op stream and gaining up to two years of work experience prior to graduating.